build-green-earth/Portfolio-Website/README.md

 Email: chrischan1015@proton.me
 Skype: live:.cid.f1138a2ad6685dd4

+<b>PLEASE CONTACT ME VIA TELEGRAM OR EMAIL OR SKYPE.
+I CAN SHARE ALL THE DETAILS VIA TELEGRAM</b>

 I CAN PAY $50~$100 monthly and you just need to work 5 hours at the most per month.

 <b>DO NOT MENTION ABOUT THIS CONTENT INSIDE FIVER.
 IF THEN BOTH OF OUR ACCOUNTS WILL BE CLOSED.